-Jason McKinney enters his sixth season as a coach with Iowa Lakes.
+Jason McKinney enters his 7th season as a coach with Iowa Lakes.
 McKinney spent his first two years as a graduate assistant with the Iowa Lakes Men’s Basketball team; during this time, he earned a master's degree in Higher Education through Iowa State University.
-McKinney has helped lead the Lakers to a 104-55 record.
+McKinney has helped lead the Lakers to a 120-70 record.
 In his time at Iowa Lakes McKinney has Coached/Recruited 15 All Region Performers, the schools 1st two time All-American and 2014 conference player of the year, the school’s first regular season Conference Championship, and was part of the school’s first ever # 1 National Ranking.
-McKinney’s duties include day-to-day operations, recruiting, scouting, player development, and on the court duties.
+McKinney’s duties include day-to-day operations, recruiting, scouting, player development, and other on the court duties.

 Before coming to Iowa Lakes, Coach McKinney spent two seasons as a Student Assistant under Ray Shovlain at St. Ambrose University in Davenport, Iowa.
 While at St. Ambrose coach McKinney aided in the recruiting and scouting efforts as well as pre and post season conditioning, practice, and in game coaching.
 He also worked on his second undergraduate degree in Physical Education.